-A Breakthrough in English Learning
+A Breakthrough in Japanese Learning

-Libera for English, the newest of over 60 mobile language learning applications from CJKI, represents a new generation of language learning technology for native Japanese speakers.
-Joining CJKI's first Libera title, Libera for Arabic, Libera for English currently tells the classic fable of Ali Baba and the Forty Thieves from One Thousand and One Nights in both English and Japanese.
-Before long, the Libera series will expand to include a broad selection of native English texts.
+Libera for Japanese, the newest of over 60 mobile language learning applications from CJKI, represents a new generation of language learning technology.
+Joining CJKI's first Libera title, Libera for Arabic, Libera for Japanese currently tells the classic fable of Ali Baba and the Forty Thieves from One Thousand and One Nights.
+Before long, the Libera series will expand to include a broad selection of native Japanese texts.

-Libera for Arabic is a revolution in the field and should be well received by educators and students.
+"Libera for Arabic is a revolution in the field and should be well received by educators and students."